My Absolutely Horrendous Online Dating User Experience

 Are you in a loving relationship?
-Not me.
-Why?
-Well, let's just say that my social interactions with women in general are rather limited, which may or may not be related to having geeky interests, working in an industry dominated by males, not drinking, and avoiding places with loud music because I can't withstand it.
+Personally, let's just say that my social interactions with women in general have been rather limited, which may or may not be related to having geeky interests, working in an industry dominated by males, not drinking, and avoiding places with loud music because I can't withstand it.
 It also doesn't help that I'm having trouble noticing subtle nonverbal cues, so if someone was into me I might not even notice.

 So the possibilities to seek and find love in normal life are rather limited to me, and boiled down to a single question: where do women matches with matching interests to me are likely to be?
 Many people have suggested to me to subscribe to a few group activities that I would be interested in, but I always ended being with people way too young, of the wrong gender or already in a relationship.
 Meanwhile I've seen people find their partners using online dating services, and being very technology-savvy myself I felt this was the best way I could find love.